gurditsbedi/way2/README.md

 ```

-* `way2up`: In this one you have your mobile number and password stored just you have to provide reciever number and message.
+* `way2up`: In this one you have your mobile number and password stored just you have to provide receiver number and message.
+Now use as `way2up -t 801XXXXXXX -m "Message to be send"` .
 * `way2me`: In this one you send message to yourself.
+Now use as `way2me -m "Message to be send"` .

 #Issues

 * In India you are only allowed to send 100 sms per day per user, so the condition also applies here.
-This tool does not detect how many messages you have send on a day, so when you try send message after crossing this limit it will give positive reponse.
+This tool does not detect how many messages you have send on a day.

-* When you cross the Indian daily sms limit, instead of giving negative respose will give positive response.
+* When you cross the Indian daily sms limit, instead of giving negative response will give positive response.

 #Privacy